• Mar 12

 8:30 AM to 3:00 PM (Eastern Daylight Time)

-Join us for the premier Labor and Employment Law Symposium in Connecticut, which will cover a wide range of topics, including ethics, workplace political expression, SLRB and SBMA practice essentials, discrimination claims, arbitrations, and labor law updates.
+Join us for the premier Labor and Employment Law Symposium in Connecticut, which will cover a wide range of topics, including ethics, workplace political expression, SBLR and SBMA practice essentials, discrimination claims, arbitrations, and labor law updates.

 • Apr 09